d-bl/GroundForge/docs/help/Tiles.md

 So create links with patch sizes just large enough to recognize the pattern, visitors can easily increment the size.

+When you specify a too small patch, its size will be automatically increased to contain at least one tile.
+When a link specifies no patch size at all, it will get a size that can contain 2x2 tiles.

 ### Right foot sides
 When a diagram has a foot side on the right, it will usually match only for every so many columns.